 Working with the United States Department of justice and U.S. Attorney’s offices is also a delicate task that requires serious attorney experience.
 Errors in navigating the tepid waters of qui tam litigation can lead to a prompt dismissal of the action and severe consequences, both personally and professionally for fraud whistleblowers.
 If you have information regarding government contractor fraud, the experienced attorneys at Price Armstrong for a free consultation regarding your options.

 HOW THE ATTORNEYS AT PRICE ARMSTRONG REPRESENT YOU

 If you have knowledge about false claims being submitted in a government contract, contact the whistleblower attorneys at Price Armstrong.
 Taking a stand against the government can seem daunting – we assure you that your case will remain confidential and that you will be rewarded for your bravery.
 We have significant experience representing government contractor fraud whistleblowers across the nation – contact us for a free initial consultation, and we will help review your case and discuss your options moving forward.

 CONTACT US FOR A FREE CASE EVALUATION

 If you have evidence of government contractor fraud, contact the attorneys at Price Armstrong.
+We represent clients nationwide from three locations, in Alabama, Florida, and Georgia.
 We can help you seek justice and protect your rights throughout the process.
 Call us today at (205) 208-9588 for a free initial consultation and review of your case.
 Let us fight for you – call now!